 The Eden Project is a highly successful visitor attraction and has become an international icon.
 It brings with it a strong, established brand and a proven concept.
 It is unique and compelling with

-Tourism and recreation have an essential role to play in Christchurch’s ecenomic and social recovery.
+Tourism and recreation have an essential role to play in Christchurch’s economic and social recovery.
 Since the earthquake sequence of early 2011

 As a bicultural society these sets of beliefs shape New Zealand’s contemporary views of resource management and the search for pathways to sustainability.

-The project team is made up of representatives from Beca, Fletcher, Lincoln University, Ngai Tahu/Ihutai Ahu Whenua Trust, The Tourism & Leisure Group and Warren & Mahoney.
+The project team is made up of representatives from Beca, Lincoln University, Ngai Tahu/Ihutai Ahu Whenua Trust, and The Tourism & Leisure Group.

 Sir Tim Smit - Message to Christchurch